Why Are More Men Dying From Skin Cancer Than Women?

 First, let's tackle what skin cancer is exactly.
 It may sound like it's one uniform type of cancer, but in fact, there are 3 types: basal cell carcinoma, squamous cell carcinoma, and melanoma.

-All types usually happen as a result of exposing your skin to the sun.
-This is why you mostly hear of diagnoses on the face, hands, neck, or even ears.
+All types usually happen as a result of severe sun exposure.
+Skin cancer can present itself in multiple parts of the body.
+This is why you mostly hear of diagnoses on exposed skin: the face, hands, neck, or even ears.

 How Is Skin Cancer Diagnosed?